Procedure Time45 min.

 Radiesse® is a volumizer filler.
 That means that, instead of merely correcting wrinkles by smoothing them out, it provides substance and form to the lower layers of your skin.
 In this way, it can behave as a non-invasive face lift procedure.
 It is not permanent, but it can last up to a year.
 In some people, it can last even longer.

 The Radiesse® formula has a lot of ‘bounce’ to it, making it look and feel natural.
-It doesn’t spread easily if pressed upon, so it stays in place the way it is intended by the physician who injects it.
+It doesn’t spread easily if pressed upon, so it stays in place the way it is intended by the physician or nurse who injects it.
 That said, achieving the anti-wrinkle effects of Radiesse® requires only a small amount of its gel formula – less than would be the case with other, popular dermal fillers.
 Weeks after the injection, it starts to lift the skin even more.

 Radiesse® continues working after its initial injection because, apart from only behaving as a dermal filler in your skin, it also activates your body’s natural collagen production.
 This adds to the youthful appearance and ‘glow’ on your skin.